< Go Back

 Bandages and bedpans: A tale of 0ribi's hospital

-This week's article in our local history series looks at the Imperial Military Hospital which was situated in Oribi Village and is the source of many memories for nurses stationed there
+The Imperial Military Hospital was situated in Oribi Village from 1940 to 1944 and is the source of many memories for nurses who were stationed there, writes JACK FROST (October 23, 1998).

 A Zulu King in exile